Using a table visualization

 Drag Order Quantity to the canvas

-Now drag more data anywhere on the table, or onto the Data Analysis Panel.
+Now drag more data onto the table, or onto one of the options in the Data Analysis Panel that appears.

-Your data may be re-visualized automatically according to the recommendation engine if you haven't chosen a visualization yet.
-To keep using a table, you can drag data onto one of its labeled areas, such as Row Header for non-numeric data like country names.
+Your data may be re-visualized automatically according to the recommendation engine if you haven't chosen a specific visualization yet.
+You can keep using a table by dragging data onto one of the labeled areas such as Row Header for non-numeric data like the territory names in this example.

-Otherwise, if the visualization changes you can always choose the highlighted Re-Visualize button in the toolbar and change it back to Table.
-You can also choose a table ahead of time from Re-Visualize or Data Visualization in the toolbar.
+If needed, you can always click the highlighted Re-Visualize button in the toolbar and change it back to Table.

 Order quantity by continent/country